A Guide to Selecting the Right Coverage for Your Overseas Trip

 Once you've narrowed down your choices, carefully review costs and policy details, including:

-- Out-of-pocket expenses: Co-pays, deductibles, and co-insurance.
+- Out-of-Pocket Expenses: Co-pays, deductibles, and co-insurance.

-- Claim process: Will providers bill your insurer directly, or will you need to pay upfront and file a claim for reimbursement?
+- Claim Process: Will providers bill your insurer directly, or will you need to pay upfront and file a claim for reimbursement?

-- Pre-certifications: Some plans require pre-approval for procedures, such as surgeries or diagnostic tests.
+- Pre-Certifications: Some plans require pre-approval for procedures, such as surgeries or diagnostic tests.

 Specialty Travel Plans

-When standard travel insurance isn’t enough, specialty travel plans like MedEvac and adventure sports insurance provide targeted coverage for unique travel needs.
+When standard travel insurance isn’t enough, specialty travel plans like MedEvac and adventure sports insurance provide targeted coverage for unique needs.

-They cover situations that standard travel policies often exclude or provide only limited coverage for, ensuring you have the higher coverage limits needed for peace of mind.
+They cover situations that standard policies often exclude or provide only limited coverage for, ensuring you have the higher coverage limits needed for peace of mind.

 Medical Evacuation Insurance